- Bachelor of Geography

 UOW is globally ranked in the top 100 universities for Geography by the QS World University Rankings By Subject 2016.

-The Federal Government's Quality Indicators for Learning and Teaching (QILT) ranked UOW 2017 as second among all universities in New South Wales and the ACT for Science and Mathematics.
+The Federal Government's Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2017 as the best university in New South Wales and the ACT for Humanities, Culture and Social Sciences.